NASA-Tensegrity-Robotics-Toolkit/NTRTsim/doc/source/motors-and-cables.rst

 Motors
 -----------------
 tgBasicActuator_ is a perfect actuator.
-As long as you don't exceed the force or speed constraints set by the config (from tgSpringCable_) then it will do what you want.
+As long as you don't exceed the force or speed constraints set by the config (from tgSpringCable_) then it will make your desired changes to the cable's rest length.
 Great for getting started, but not the way motors really work.

 For more complex behaviors, use tgKinematicActuator_.
 This adds four new parameters to the specification, the radius of the motor, motor friction, motor inertia, and whether the motor is backdrivable (a boolean).